-The cabinet is a tight fit and we almost had to remove the trim to get it to fit into the nook, but it’s perfect.
-It has drawers for storing dvd’s out of sight, and shelves on the bottom behind textured glass for storing the tv components.
+The cabinet is a tight fit.
+We almost had to remove the trim to get it to fit into the nook, but it slides in perfectly, no vaseline needed.
+It has drawers for storing DVD’s out of sight, and shelves on the bottom behind textured glass for storing the tv components.

-The shelves are big enough to accommodate baskets on the bottom shelves.
+The shelves are big enough to accommodate baskets across the entire bottom row.
 I use those baskets to corral all of the extra cords and miscellaneous small items that go to the gaming systems.
 I have another basket that holds a microfiber duster and cleaning supplies for the electronics.

 That stand keeps everything I need, right where I need it, and pretty much out of sight.

 Now it’s your turn to find your storage nirvana.
-Try these fifteen ways to increase storage in your small space.
+Try a couple of the suggestions below to see if you can increase storage in your small space.

 1. Declutter and Purge

 Yep, I went there right away!
-Sometimes I like to ease you into it, but other times it’s just better to get the drama out of the way.
-I don’t want you waiting for it and missing the benefits of these fifteen ways to increase storage in your space, so let’s get to it.
+Sometimes I like to ease people into it, but other times it’s just better to deal with the elephant in the room.
+I don’t want you waiting for it and missing the benefits of all of the ways to increase storage in your space, so let’s get to it.

-Clutter is a real problem in most homes big and small.
-It’s actually a little shocking how much stuff you accumulate without even realizing it.
-All of that stuff gets crammed in random drawers or stashed in forgotten places until you don’t have room for the things that actually belong there.
+Clutter is a real problem in most homes, big and small.
+It’s actually a little shocking how much stuff people accumulate without even realizing it.
+All of that stuff gets crammed in random drawers or stashed in forgotten places until there’s no room for the things that actually belong.

-Since this isn’t meant to be a lecture on clutter, I’m just going to say that decluttering your problem areas, or purging duplicate, broken, or unnecessary items is the quickest and easiest way to free up extra storage space in any room.
+Since this isn’t meant to be a lecture on clutter, I’m just going to say that decluttering your problem areas, or purging duplicate, broken, or unnecessary items is one of the quickest, cheapest, and easiest ways to free up extra storage space in any room.